o3de/o3de.org/content/docs/userguide/rendering/truetype.md

 description: ' Learn more about TrueType fonts in &ALYlong;. '
 title: TrueType Fonts
 ---
-# TrueType Fonts<a name="graphics-rendering-truetype"></a>
+# TrueType Fonts {#graphics-rendering-truetype}

 CryFont is used to generate font textures that are required to render text on the screen\.
 The various features of font rendering can be seen by using the `r_DebugFontRendering` console variable\.
-For more information, see [Configuring Console Variables](/docs/userguide/console-intro.md#configuring-console-variables-cvars)\.
+For more information, see [Configuring Console Variables](/docs/userguide/console-intro#configuring-console-variables-cvars)\.

 The output is not only to test the functionality but also to document how the features can be used\.

-## Supported Features<a name="graphics-rendering-truetype-supported-features"></a>
+## Supported Features {#graphics-rendering-truetype-supported-features}

 CryFont supports the following features:
 +  Font shaders – Used to configure the appearance of fonts\.
 Multiple passes with configurable offset and color are supported to enable generation of shadows or outlines\.
 A sample font shader is shown in the following XML example\.